-Return to Machu Picchu in the early morning to observe the ruins on your own.
-This is a great way to experience the site at your own pace when there are far fewer people around.
+Return to Machu Picchu in the early morning to explore and discover the citadel on your own.
 You’ll also have the chance to hike to the top of Huayna Picchu, the mountain that towers above Machu Picchu, or hike back along the Inca Trail to Inti Punku (the Gate of the Sun).
 There is a lot to see in and around Machu Picchu.

 After visiting the ruins, catch the afternoon train back to Cusco, where you’ll be dropped off at your hotel.

 A Relais & Chateaux property, La Casona is set in a restored 16th-century colonial manor house, which was built over an Inca complex and later occupied by the conquistadors of Peru.
 Its 11 suites surround an elegant courtyard, and the hotel offers a dining room, dining terrace, lounge and sitting area.
 La Casona graciously preserves the site's historic details while offering modern comfort and amenities.
 An exclusive boutique hotel experience, and one of the top options in Cusco.*Includes: Breakfast, Lunch